Alvin and the Chipmunks: The Road Chip

-Alvin and the Chipmunks: The Road Chip is a 2015 American live-action/computer-animated jukebox musical comedy film directed by Walt Becker and written by Randi Mayem Singer and Adam Sztykiel.
-It is the fourth and final installment in the Alvin and the Chipmunks live-action film series and a sequel to the 2011 film Alvin and the Chipmunks: Chipwrecked.
-The film's main cast features Jason Lee, Tony Hale, Kimberly Williams-Paisley and Josh Green.
-Justin Long, Matthew Gray Gubler and Jesse McCartney all reprise their roles as the Chipmunks, while Kaley Cuoco, Anna Faris and Christina Applegate play the Chipettes.
-Cuoco replaced Amy Poehler as the voice of Eleanor in the film.

-The film centers on the Chipmunks (Alvin, Simon, and Theodore) as they head to Miami after believing that Dave will propose to his girlfriend Samantha, who has a son who bullies the Chipmunks.
-Along the way they end up in unfortunate circumstances, such as being put on the No Fly List.
+Alvin and the Chipmunks: The Road Chip is a 2015 American live-action animated comedy road movie directed by Walt Becker and written by Randi Mayem Singer and Adam Sztykiel.
+It is based on the characters Alvin and the Chipmunks created by Ross Bagdasarian Sr. and the Chipettes created by Janice Karman.
+It is the fourth and final installment in the live-action Alvin and the Chipmunks film series and the sequel to Alvin and the Chipmunks: Chipwrecked (2011).
+The ensemble cast includes Jason Lee, Tony Hale, Kimberly Williams-Paisley and Josh Green.
+Justin Long, Matthew Gray Gubler and Jesse McCartney all reprise their voice roles as the Chipmunks, while Kaley Cuoco, Anna Faris and Christina Applegate voices the Chipettes, with the former replacing Amy Poehler as the voice of Eleanor in the film.
+The plot centers on the Chipmunks (Alvin, Simon, and Theodore) as they head to Miami after believing that Dave Seville will propose to his girlfriend Samantha, who has a son who bullies the Chipmunks.

-The film was released on December 18, 2015, by 20th Century Fox.
-The film grossed $234 million worldwide against a $90 million budget and received generally negative reviews from critics, although it was considered a slight improvement over its predecessor.
+Alvin and the Chipmunks: The Road Chip was released in the United States on December 18, 2015, by 20th Century Fox.
+The film received generally negative reviews from critics, despite being deemed an improvement over its predecessors.
+It grossed $234.8 million worldwide against a $90 million budget, making it the lowest-grossing entry in the series.